-- Complete the required credit / clock hours within the maximum number of credits attempted. - Must meet minimum of 80% attendance requirement. - Have a CGPA of at least 2.0 at the completion of the required credits. - Complete all requirements within 1.5 times the program length. - Fulfill all financial obligations to Central Coast College in an Exit Interview and complete the required exit paperwork. - Meet with the Placement / Career Services Department and provide a current resume.
+- Complete the required credit / clock hours within the maximum number of credits attempted. - Must meet minimum of 80% attendance requirement. - Have a CGPA of at least 2.0 at the completion of the required credits. - Complete all requirements within 1.5 times the program length. - Participate in an Exit Interview and complete the required exit paperwork. - Meet with the Placement / Career Services Department and provide a current resume.